r3ps4J/cfx-sveltekit-boilerplate-lua/README.md

 - _You can subscribe to the same action as many times as you want._
 - _When you subscribe to an event that was received before, the current value of the store will be emitted after subscribing._
-- _If a message is received but the value hasn't changed, the listener will not be called._
+- _If a message is received but the value hasn't changed, the listener will not be called.
+This means you cannot use this if you update the state on the NUI side, like with setVisible.
+Take a look at `createWritableMessageActionStore` if you need this._

 **Usage**